gautamritvik/SupeNux/README.md

 # SupeNux
-This is the official source code for SupeNux, a OS made using Linux technology.
+This is the official source code for SupeNux, an OS made using Linux technology.